-It’s a miserable rainy day, not one to go outside for any reason.
 It happens to be the last holiday of the season here in Italy…the Befana…so I feel compelled to add a little festivity to the day and that usually means a food treat.
 So we’re starting the day off with some Panettone French toast which, as they say in Italian, è la morte sua (its best possible death).
 Funny expression but it simply means it’s a way of preparing panettone that exalts it to its maximum potential.

 This year I made our panettone…mini ones…and I’ll be posting that recipe soon.

 I never would have thought of using panettone to make French toast and I must give full credit to friend Greg Apparcel for this ingenious idea.
 There’s always left over panettone after the holidays so this recipe is a great way to use it up.
 I’ll be honest, once the holidays are over panettone always goes on sale so I buy them up just to make this French toast!

 Panettone, the classic Italian Christmas cake, lends itself perfectly to French toast.

 Butter and maple syrup or jam, if desired